-January 2018 Update: Per the 2018 tax law, employers can still offer their employees a commute benefit free of payroll taxes.
-Federal tax benefits apply when the employer, or qualified third party, delivers the commute benefit to the employee in the form of a pass, ticket book or voucher.

-Depending on who pays for the program, these tax benefits take the form of a tax-free employer-paid subsidy, a pre-tax payroll deduction, or a combination of both.
+Federal tax benefits may apply when the employer, or qualified third party, delivers the commute benefit to the employee in the form of a pass, ticket book or voucher.
+Depending on who pays for the program, these tax benefits may take the form of a tax-free employer-paid subsidy, a pretax payroll deduction, or a combination of both:

+• If the employer pays:

+The employee may be able to receive the benefit of the employer-subsidized pass, ticket book or voucher up to \$265 each month, tax free.

+The employer has a tax-deductible business expense for federal taxes.

-- If the employer pays: - " The employee receives the benefit of the employersubsidized pass, ticket book or voucher up to \$255 each month, tax free. - If the employee pays: - " The employer can allow the employee to pay up to \$255 for all eligible transportation expenses each month through a pre-tax payroll deduction. - " The employee saves federal withholding and FICA payroll taxes on the amount deducted. - " The employer saves paying FICA on the amount deducted
+• If the employee pays:

+The employer may be able to allow the employee to pay up to \$265 (in 2019) for all eligible transportation expenses each month through a pre-tax payroll deduction.

+The employee saves federal withholding and FICA payroll taxes on the amount deducted.

+The employer saves paying FICA on the amount deducted.